Hierosoft/linux-preinstall/doc/cron.md

 By default, all logging may be turned off.

 To turn it on:
-- In /etc/default/cron, to log standard messages, plus jobs with exit status != 0, set `EXTRA_OPTS='-L 5'`
+- To log standard messages, plus jobs with exit status != 0: In /etc/default/cron, set `EXTRA_OPTS='-L 5'`
-- In /etc/rsyslog.conf (or /etc/syslog.conf in some cases), to separate the cron log from /var/log/messages, uncomment `cron.*                         /var/log/cron.log`
+- To separate the cron log from /var/log/messages: In /etc/rsyslog.conf (or /etc/syslog.conf in some cases), uncomment `cron.*                         /var/log/cron.log`
   - Note that cron is also mentioned in the catch-all section:

 ```